Play your part in the Music at Heights College

 There are three talented and friendly music teachers at Heights who are eager to help you find your part.
 Mr Romy Legaspi the Instrumental Music Teacher has some fresh new ideas ready to inspire young musicians.
 He will be taking small groups of students who SIGN UP for instrumental lessons.
 Year 6-12 students will receive 50min lessons and year 5 students, 30min lessons.
 Mr Legaspi will also be running the College Concert Band.
 He also has big plans for ensembles including: saxophones, clarinets and percussion.
-If you wish to be a part of any of these things, visit Mr Legaspi.
+Further information can be obtained from the 2022 Instrumental Handbook.

-Another gifted teacher at Heights is the Secondary Music Teacher, Mr Blair Smith.
-Mr Smith teaches classroom music from Year 7-12 using innovative techniques and various resources to cover a wide range of genres and instruments.
+Another gifted teacher at Heights is the Secondary Music Teacher, Mr Stephen Kumar.
+Mr Kumar teaches classroom music from Year 7-12 using innovative techniques and various resources to cover a wide range of genres and instruments.

-Please see Mr Smith if you are interested in getting involved in the Secondary Choir.
+Please see Mr Kumar if you are interested in getting involved in the Secondary Choir.

 Finally, there is the music teacher who is encouraging new starts and creative exploration of music for Primary school students.
-Mrs Joy Edwards now teaches Kindergarten through to Year 6 so students can be exposed to the beauty and joy of music from a young age.
-Mrs Edwards helps to run the Year 5 Band where students have the amazing opportunity to try an instrument for a year and participate in a band playing cool songs.
+Miss Naomi Donovan teaches Prep through to Year 6 so students can be exposed to the beauty and joy of music from a young age.
+Miss Donovan helps to run the Year 5 Band where students have the amazing opportunity to try an instrument for a year and participate in a band playing cool songs.
 She also runs Junior choir for Years 1-3 and Senior choir for grades 4-6.
 There is a musical put on by the Year 6 classes every year and there are now opportunities to show off your groovy moves in the Junior or Senior Dance Troupes.